Pytheas: Latitude by the elevation of the north pole

 A second method of determining the latitude of the observer measures the angle of elevation of a celestial pole, north in the northern hemisphere.
 Seen from zero latitude the north pole's elevation is zero; that is, it is a point on the horizon.
 The declination of the observer's zenith also is zero and therefore so is their latitude.

 As the observer's latitude increases (traveling north) so does the declination.
 The pole rises over the horizon by an angle of the same amount.
 The elevation at the terrestrial North Pole is 90° (straight up) and the celestial pole has a declination of the same value.
 The latitude also is 90.

-Moderns have Polaris to mark the approximate location of the North celestial pole, which it does nearly exactly, but this position of Polaris was not available in Pytheas' time, due to changes in the positions of the stars.
+Moderns have Polaris to mark the approximate location of the North celestial pole, which it does nearly exactly.
+This was not the case in Pytheas' time, due to the precession of the equinoxes.
 Pytheas reported that the pole was an empty space at the corner of a quadrangle, the other three sides of which were marked by stars.
 Their identity has not survived but based on calculations these are believed to have been α and κ in Draco and β in Ursa Minor.